uiii/ampp/README.md

 ## Installation

+> AMPP is installed only for the current user in the `%LOCALAPPDATA%\ampp` directory

-Download [install.ps1](https://github.com/uiii/ampp/blob/master/install.ps1) script and run in the PowerShell.
+Download [install.ps1](https://github.com/uiii/ampp/blob/master/install.ps1) script and run it in the PowerShell.

-Or run this command in `Cmd.exe` (run as Administrator):
+Or run this command in `Cmd.exe`:
 ```
 powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/uiii/ampp/master/install.ps1'))"
 ```